 During the holiday season, a time when tangible is a very common theme, especially with gift giving, the idea of creating tangible memories stuck with me.
-Finding a way to make tangible something that my children associate to an experience or memory, rather than a gift.
+Finding a way to make a tangible something that my children associate to an experience or memory, rather than a gift.

 With this craft, I hope I am creating moments with my children that they will remember whenever they touch or see a pine branch.

 - Pine Branches that we foraged during our walks

 The older Penelope gets, the more impressed I am by how well she is able to do crafts.
 On her own, she poured some flour and glitter onto a baking pan and mixed it.
 She was taking her craft very seriously, it was so endearing to watch.
 In the meantime, I cut a few pine branches and coated them with a thin layer of glue.
 She then pressed them against the flour mix and the result was quite beautiful.
 The flour mix creates a beautiful simulation of snow that looked quite magical.
 Once the glue dried, I grouped the branches into similar size lengths and by overlapping them, created the shape of a wreath.
 I secured the branches to one another using a hot glue gun, and mixed the greens with, and without the flour mix coat, together.